Iran wants to handle black box data after plane crash blamed on missile

 The U.S. National Transportation Safety Board (NTSB) said it had designated a representative to join the probe.

 Boeing said it would support the NTSB.
-The company is still reeling from two deadly crashes of 737 MAX planes, including the one in Ethiopia, that led to the plane’s grounding in March 2019.
+The company is reeling from two deadly crashes of 737 MAX planes, including the one in Ethiopia, that led to the model’s grounding last year.

 Reporting by Alexander Cornwell, Babak Dehghanpisheh and Parisa Hafezi in Dubai, Pavel Poliyuk in Kiev, Dominique Vidalon in Paris; Editing by Giles Elgood